byui-cse/cse251-course/week04/prepare.md

 When a thread calls `release()` on the semaphore, the count is increased by one and the operating system will "wake up" any threads waiting on the semaphore.

 Having a thread wait on a semaphore that is never `released()` is a deadlock situation.
-Note that a semaphore of 1 is the same thing as a lock.

 Semaphores are often used with locks.
 A semaphore of size 1 is the same as a lock.